achjailani/messaging-engine/README.md

 Before making an installation, make sure you have the following requirements:

 - Node Js installed on your machine

-- NPM (Node Package Manager), basically it'll installed automatically with the Node Js
+- NPM (Node Package Manager), basically it'll be installed automatically within the NodeJs
 - MySQl database
 - Git installed on your computer